STATE-NAV: Stability-Aware Traversability Estimation for Bipedal Navigation on Rough Terrain: Experimental Results

 \subsubsection{Benefit of Stability-Aware Command Velocity-based Traversability in Global Planning}

 We then examine the robustness of the proposed global planning strategy by comparing the planning results in different environments.
 Figs. \ref{fig:trav_and_path_plan_site} and \ref{fig:trav_and_path_plan_roads} depict the path planned by STATE and LearnedInS on \textit{rough terrain} and \textit{ramp} environments, respectively.
 We can observe that STATE plans a safe and efficient path in both environments with a single hyperparameter $\delta_{\rm limit}$.
 In contrast, the planning results of LearnedInS are highly dependent on environments.
 On \textit{rough terrain}, the weight $w=3$ produces a safe and time-efficient path, comparable to that of STATE.
 However, on \textit{ramp}, the same weight $w=3$ results in unsafe paths with a lower success rate and higher instability, and even a longer navigation time.
-This is because the length difference between the shortcut and detour paths is greater in the \textit{ramp} than that in the \textit{rough terrain}, necessitating a higher weight to trigger a detour.
-However, our proposed stability-aware command is environment-agnostic, allowing the planner to choose paths that maintain a relatively consistent instability level.
+This is because the length difference between the shortcut and detour paths is greater in \textit{ramp} than that in \textit{rough terrain}, necessitating a higher weight to trigger a detour.
+However, our proposed stability-aware command is environment-agnostic, allowing the planner to choose paths that maintain a relatively consistent instability level. \begin{rem}[Environment-agnostic hyperparameter tuning of STATE] For the baseline traversability score definition $t \in [0,1]$ with the cost $c_{ij} = \sum_{k \in M} (1 + w(1/t_k))^p \Delta l_k$, the hyperparameters $w$ and $p$ must be re-tuned for each environment, since the score and path length have unrelated scales and units.
+As a result, in \textit{ramp} environments, we report that no safe paths are obtained with any $w$ smaller than 100 under $p = 1$ (not tested beyond $w = 100$), and stable navigation requires the introduction of $p = 2$.
+However, with $p = 2$, LearnedInS selects an overly conservative path on \textit{rough terrain}, resulting in a longer navigation time of 38.3~s.
+In contrast, tuning $\delta_{\text{limit}}$ in STATE is intuitive and robot-specific, requiring no iterative tuning across environments.
+These results highlight the main advantage of STATE: defining traversability by stability-aware velocity enables consistent and environment-agnostic path planning without tedious hyperparameter tuning. \end{rem}